-The calendar should be clearly set out and easy to access so that the team has no excuse To make this stage as efficient and painless as possible, we recommend the following. not to work from it.
+The calendar should be clearly set out and easy to access so that the team has no excuse not to work from it.
 Consider when the articles will need to be published, as well as the dates by which first drafts should be completed.
-Who will be responsible for creating the 1.
-Define the workflow content?
+Who will be responsible for creating the content?
 When will they need to be briefed?
 What form will the content be?
-Have you linked to any important resources, and does the calendar state the aim (how the content Establish who will be writing or creating content and who will be reviewing it.
-The should help the reader) and objective (what you want the content to achieve) of each more complex this gets, with multiple editors or multiple levels of approval, the more entry?
+Have you linked to any important resources, and does the calendar state the aim (how the content should help the reader) and objective (what you want the content to achieve) of each entry?